SGDFuse: SAM-Guided Diffusion Model for High-Fidelity Infrared and Visible Image Fusion: DISCUSSION

 \section{DISCUSSION}

 This paper proposes SGDFuse, an innovative framework for infrared and visible image fusion, designed to address the prevalent semantic gap in current fusion methods.
-Our core contribution lies in establishing a novel fusion paradigm: leveraging prior knowledge from a large segmentation model (SAM) as explicit semantic guidance to constrain and optimize the generative process of a conditional diffusion model, thereby achieving high-fidelity synthesis of cross-modal information.
+Our core contribution lies in establishing a novel methodological framework: leveraging prior knowledge from SAM as explicit semantic guidance to constrain and optimize the generative process of a conditional diffusion model, thereby achieving high-fidelity synthesis of cross-modal information.
 Extensive quantitative experiments, along with evaluations on downstream tasks such as object detection and semantic segmentation, consistently demonstrate that the fused images generated by SGDFuse significantly surpass state-of-the-art methods in terms of information integrity, detail fidelity, and semantic consistency.
-This robustly validates the superiority and effectiveness of our proposed "semantic-guided generation" framework.
+This robustly validates the superiority and effectiveness of our proposed SGG framework.

-We have carefully considered the trade-off between performance and efficiency in our framework.
+We have carefully considered practical implementation aspects, particularly the trade-off between performance and efficiency.
 The introduction of SAM and a diffusion model in SGDFuse admittedly increases computational complexity.
 However, we argue that this design is a necessary approach to overcome the fundamental limitations of traditional methods.
 Because traditional methods cannot accurately distinguish between foreground targets and background textures, they often lead to the loss of critical thermal radiation information or detail distortion, which fundamentally compromises the quality of the fused information.
-In contrast, SGDFuse exchanges a manageable computational overhead for a substantial leap in the semantic fidelity of the fused information.
+In contrast, SGDFuse exchanges a manageable computational overhead for a substantial leap in the semantic fidelity of the fused information. particularly the trade-off between performance and efficiency.
+In terms of real-time applicability, SGDFuse exchanges a manageable computational overhead for a substantial leap in semantic fidelity.
+With an optimized inference latency of 59ms, the framework demonstrates strong potential for deployment in high-stakes practical applications such as autonomous driving and intelligent surveillance.

+Despite SGDFuse achieving SOTA performance, there remain broad avenues for future exploration.
+While SGDFuse serves as a specific and effective implementation, the underlying SGG logic should be viewed as a broader methodological approach for multi-modal fusion.
+The generalizability of this framework is evidenced by its compatibility with alternative semantic priors (e.g., Mask2Former and SegFormer in Section 4.5.2) and its successful application in the medical imaging domain (Section 4.7).
+Therefore, our current "formally simple yet effective" implementation should be regarded as one effective path, or a powerful baseline, within the SGG methodological framework.